-Artificial grass maintenance is a lot easier than maintaining a regular lawn and takes a lot less time but there are some important steps that should be followed.
+Artificial grass maintenance is a lot easier than looking after a regular lawn and takes a lot less time but there are some important steps that should be followed.
 Keeping your lawn clean and maintained properly will not only help retain its new appearance it will also prolong the life of the turf while ensuring that no weeds show up.
-In addition to the regular maintenance required for artificial grass we will go over how to remove stains, clean dog pee and even how to get chewing gum out.
+In addition to the regular upkeep required for artificial grass we will go over how to remove stains, clean dog pee and even how to get chewing gum out.

 We are all busy with our day to day lives and the last thing you want to do is look after your synthetic lawn.
 The main reason you installed artificial grass in the first place was to reduce the amount of time you spend maintaining it.
 The good news is that it's easy and with the right tools you can get it done in an hour or two.
 In addition to being really easy most lawns only need to be maintained once or twice a year depending where you live and environmental factors.